 Being a small town, Charlotte does not have a public transit system used by locals to get to and from work.

-The per capita income in Charlotte in 2022 was $26,636, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $106,544 for a family of four.
+The per capita income in Charlotte in 2022 was $26,622, which is lower middle income relative to Tennessee and the nation.
+This equates to an annual income of $106,488 for a family of four.
 However, Charlotte contains both very wealthy and poor people as well.

 Charlotte is a somewhat ethnically-diverse town.
 The people who call Charlotte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charlotte residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charlotte include English, German, Irish, European, and Scottish.
+Important ancestries of people in Charlotte include English, Irish, German, Scottish, and Italian.

 The most common language spoken in Charlotte is English.
 Other important languages spoken here include Spanish and German/Yiddish.